 I participated in a march that changed my life.

 Politics are always difficult to discuss.
 I have a hard time finding the right words and keeping myself in check.
-I am emotional, I am disappointed, I am hurt, I am sad, and I, at times, am closed minded about the President.
+I am emotional, I am disappointed, I am hurt, I am sad, and I, at times, am closed minded.
 That does not mean I do not care.
 That does not mean I don’t agree with some aspects.
-That does not mean I am disrespectful.
 I have slowly started to learn that agreeing to disagree is the best option.
 We have become so divided, that finding a middle ground seems impossible.
 I realize that I have to work on finding that middle ground too.

 As someone who rarely holds my tongue, I have found many outlets and ways to get my voice heard.
 I email my Congressmen every Monday.
 I don’t get many responses, but I keep doing it.
 I try to talk to people who agree and disagree with me.
 I try to laugh, A LOT.
-There are some pretty funny memes out there that make a tough conversation much more relaxed.
 There are ways to communicate, but you have to know the boundary of effective communication and when to stop.
 I have quickly learned mine.

 Because I wrote about the election a couple months ago, here is an excerpt from that post that I did not publish…

 “Let us find a way to move on.
 I highly doubt we will accept that this happened, but it did, and now we have to find the strength to begin our fight.
-Our fight to be able to hope that everything he has said was just to get elected.
 Our fight to somehow, some way, find good in a man who has been hurtful.
 We have to move forward, and hope that he advocates for everyone that makes our country great.”

 I am so happy we found our strength to march.